On campus study

-Students are expected to attend all lectures and tutorials, as set out in teaching schedules provided by the lecturer/in the ARK unit.
+Students are expected to attend all timetabled lectures as well as any tutorials as set out in teaching schedules provided by the lecturer/in the ARK unit.

 Students should advise the lecturer if they are unable to attend.
 Attendance at the first lecture is particularly important.
 An absence of more than 25% of lectures or tutorials in a unit is normally regarded as too great to sustain active engagement in that unit and may impact adversely on the student's learning.